Bogatejc/wier23/pa1/README.md

   # example
   mvn spring-boot:run -D spring-boot.run.arguments='D:/Programs/Selenium/chromedriver.exe 4'
   ```
-- Warning: Stopping the application will force close all instances of chromedriver and chrome.
+- **Warning**: Stopping the application will force close all instances of chromedriver and chrome.
 This was the only way we found,
   to actually close everything started by the application (from IDE).

+- Seed urls can be set in file `pa1/crawler/src/main/resources/baseUrls`.

-### LSH testing
+## LSH testing
 [Here](crawler/src/main/java/wier23/lsh/LSH.java) we have an implementation of locality-sensitive hashing method.
 We also provided some helper test for easy running and testing.
 Go to `./src/test/java/TestLSH.java`,
 where you can set your own links to get crawled.
 At the end of the test we get computed Jaccard distance.